ro61zzy/alx-low_level_programming/0x0B-malloc_free/README.md

-rning malloc and free standard library - used to dynamically allocate memory
+learning malloc and free standard library - used to dynamically allocate memory